Inverse problem for a nonlocal diffuse optical tomography equation: Introduction

 In recent years many different nonlocal inverse problems have been studied.
 The prototypical example is the inverse problem for the fractional Schr\"odinger operator $(-\Delta)^s+q$, where the measurements are encoded in the (exterior) Dirichlet to Neumann (DN) map $f\mapsto\Lambda_qf=(-\Delta)^su_f|_{\Omega_e}$.
 Here $\Omega_e=\R^n\setminus\overline{\Omega}$ is the exterior of a smoothly bounded domain $\Omega\subset\R^n$ and $0<s<1$.
 This problem, nowadays called \emph{fractional Calder\'on problem}, was first considered for $q\in L^{\infty}(\Omega)$ in \cite{GSU20} and initiated many of the later developments.
 The classical proof of the (interior) uniqueness for the fractional Calder\'on problem, that is of the assertion that $\Lambda_{q_1}=\Lambda_{q_2}$ implies $q_1=q_2$ in $\Omega$, relies on the Alessandrini identity, the unique continuation principle (UCP) of the fractional Laplacian and the Runge approximation.
 Following a similar approach, in the works \cite{bhattacharyya2021inverse,CMR20,CMRU20,GLX,CL2019determining,CLL2017simultaneously,cekic2020calderon,feizmohammadi2021fractional,harrach2017nonlocal-monotonicity,harrach2020monotonicity,GRSU18,GU2021calder,ghosh2021non,lin2020monotonicity,LL2020inverse,LL2022inverse,LLR2019calder,LLU2022calder,KLW2021calder,RS17,ruland2018exponential,RZ2022unboundedFracCald}, it has been shown that one can uniquely recover lower order, local perturbations of many different nonlocal models.

-On the other hand, the author together with different collaborators considered in \cite{RZ2022unboundedFracCald,counterexamples,RGZ2022GlobalUniqueness,RZ2022LowReg,StabilityFracCond} the \emph{inverse fractional conductivity problem}.
+On the other hand, the author together with different collaborators considered in \cite{RZ2022unboundedFracCald,counterexamples,RGZ2022GlobalUniqueness,RZ2022LowReg,StabilityFracCond} the \emph{inverse fractional conductivity problem}, which has been first studied in \cite{covi}.
 The main objective in this problem is to uniquely determine the conductivity $\gamma\colon\R^n\to\R_+$ from the DN map $f\mapsto \Lambda_{\gamma}f$ related to the Dirichlet problem

 Here $L_{\gamma}^s$ denotes the \emph{fractional conductivity operator}, which can be strongly defined via